-The Advanced School Seminar Program (ASSP)-EPME7500AZ-is an intermediate level fifteen-week course for Marine gunnery sergeants that will enhance the practical knowledge and skills gained from the Advanced Course Distance Education Program (EPME7000AA).
-The curriculum for ASSP is derived from and parallel to the College of Enlisted Military Education curriculum for the resident Advanced School delivered at the SNCO Academies and achieves the same learning outcomes.
+The Advanced School Seminar Program (ASSPE) EPME7500-is an intermediate level fifteenweek course for Marine gunnery sergeants that will enhance the practical knowledge and skills gained from the Advanced Course Distance Education Program (EPME7000).
+The curriculum for ASSP achieves the same learning outcomes as the resident Advanced School delivered at the SNCO Academies.
 The focus of this course is to increase the students' ability to translate policy into action while enhancing their positive influence on the command climate as enlisted advisors.
 ASSP students will continue to learn-at a more progressive level-about the various aspects of ethical leadership, professional warfighting, and sound decision making.
-This course will improve leadership, sharpen critical thinking skills, and deepen the students understanding of warfighting concepts in distributed and joint environments.
+This course will improve leadership, sharpen critical thinking skills, and deepen the students' understanding of warfighting concepts in distributed and joint environments